Pechenegs: Origins and area

-According to Omeljan Pritsak, the Pechenegs are descendants from the ancient Kangars who originate from Tashkent.
+According to Omeljan Pritsak, the Pechenegs are descendants of the ancient Kangars who originate from Tashkent.
 The Orkhon inscriptions listed the Kangars among the subject peoples of the Eastern Turkic Khaganate.
-Pritsak says that the Pechenegs' homeland was located between the Aral Sea and the middle course of the Syr Darya, along the important trade routes connecting Central Asia with Eastern Europe, and associates them with Kangars.
+Pritsak says that the Pechenegs' homeland was located between the Aral Sea and the middle course of the Syr Darya along the important trade routes connecting Central Asia with Eastern Europe, and associates them with Kangars.